MicrosoftDocs/customer-insights/ci-docs/includes/manage-tags-columns.md

 1. Search and select the tags you want to filter by.

 1. Select **Apply**.
 Only records that match the filter tags display.
-Your filter selection is saved for this session.
+Your filter selection is saved until you log out of this session or switch browsers.

+1. To clear the filter, select **Filter** and **Clear all**.

 ## Customize columns